National Legal Director

-Cole’s victories include: successfully defending for over 21 years a group of Palestinian immigrants whom the government sought to deport for their political affiliations; challenging restrictions on federally funded AIDS education; obtaining an injunction against Randall Terry and Operation Rescue for blocking access to abortion providers; and freeing several Arab and Muslim immigrants detained on secret evidence.
+Cole’s victories include: successfully defending for over 21 years a group of Palestinian immigrants whom the government sought to deport for their political affiliations; striking down the anti-communist provisions of the Immigration Act; challenging restrictions on federally funded AIDS education; barring Randall Terry and Operation Rescue from blocking access to abortion providers; and freeing several Arab and Muslim immigrants detained on secret evidence.
 Cole, who began his career at the Center for Constitutional Rights, litigated many of these cases in cooperation with ACLU attorneys across the country.

 Cole is on leave from Georgetown University, where he has taught constitutional law and criminal justice since 1990, and is the Hon.
 George J. Mitchell Professor in Law and Public Policy.
 Cole writes regularly for The Nation, New York Review of Books, Washington Post, and many other periodicals.
-He is the author or editor of 10 books.
-"Less Safe, Less Free: Why America Is Losing the War on Terror," published in 2007, and co-authored with Jules Lobel, won the Palmer Civil Liberties Prize for best book on national security and civil liberties.
-"Enemy Aliens: Double Standards and Constitutional Freedoms in the War on Terrorism" received the American Book Award in 2004.
-Cole’s first book, "No Equal Justice: Race and Class in the American Criminal Justice System," is one of the first to examine the ways that the criminal justice system exploits and exacerbates racial disparities.
-It was named Best Non-Fiction Book of 1999 by the Boston Book Review.
-His most recent book, "Engines of Liberty: The Power of Citizen Activists to Make Constitutional Law," published in 2016, examines the strategies civil society organizations employ to change constitutional law.
+He is the author or editor of 10 books, several of which have won awards, including the Palmer Civil Liberties Prize, the American Book Award, and prizes from the American Political Science Association, the Boston Book Review, and the Jesuit Honor Society.
+His most recent book, "Engines of Liberty: How Citizen Movements Succeed," published in 2016, examines the strategies civil society organizations employ to change constitutional law.

 The late New York Times columnist Anthony Lewis called Cole “one of the country’s great legal voices for civil liberties today,” and the late Nat Hentoff called him “a one-man Committee of Correspondence in the tradition of patriot Sam Adams.”
-Cole has received two honorary degrees and many awards for his civil liberties and human rights work, including, in 2013, the inaugural Normen Dorsen Presidential Prize from the ACLU, awarded to an academic for lifetime commitment to civil liberties.
+Cole has received two honorary degrees and many awards for his civil liberties and human rights work, including the inaugural Norman Dorsen Presidential Prize from the ACLU, awarded to an academic for lifetime commitment to civil liberties.